csmpls/cdls/wiki/concepts.md

 versus continuous: e.g. ECG

 II.XI - noise; signal does nota lways undergo same change in transmission ,, idea of error correction - related to [nyquist-shannon sampling](http://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) - 'The sampling theorem introduces the concept of a sample-rate that is sufficient for perfect fidelity for the class of bandlimited functions'

+## 4

+[fred dretske - the epistomology of belief](http://link.springer.com/article/10.1007%2FBF00485371) - " example of "tricking" the barometer by putting it in a barometric chamber, or "tricking" the frog by projecting dark spots on the wall. have we really tricked them? do they really have a concept of altitude, or flies, respectively? to have the concept of X, it is not enough to be able to classify Xs and non-Xs:

+> Unless the information that the X's are X is made available to the learner (or instrument), and it is this information that is used to discriminate and classify, the system will not be representing anything as an X

+and how concept of knowledge tells us somehing about the concept of information

+> the epistemic character of the concept of information and its connection with knowledge. [..] what concept a person acquires during learning, and hence what beliefs he is henceforth capable of holding, is restricted to the kind of information he is capable of picking up and processing.
+But, in virtue of the connection between information and knowledge, we now see that this is equivalent to saying that the beliefs a person is capable of holding as a result of learning are restricted to the sorts of things that that person (given his information processing resources) is capable of knowing.  **The argument is rather simple so let me recapitulate.
+To learn what a dingbat is, and hence to acquire the conceptual resources necessary for believing that something is a dingbat, one must not only be exposed to dingbats, but to the information that they are dingbats.
+Not only must this information be made available, it must be picked up and used by the learner to guide his discriminatory and identificatory responses if he is to be credited with the relevant concept.
+Since this is so, the learner cannot come to believe something is a dingbat unless he has the cognitive (i.e., information processing) resources for knowing that something is a dingbat. **

+overal, **an individual can believe only what she has the resources for knowing**

+footnote 10